 Asthma usually manifests in wheezing, chest tightness, coughing, and shortness of breath.
 Experts say that the root cause of all the asthma symptoms lies in the narrow airways.
 The tubes that help oxygen to and fro our lungs constrict due to inflammation.

 This inflammation is a direct result of people with asthma contracting certain triggers in their environment, which are the cause of their symptoms.
-For instance, various asthmatic people are triggered by pollens, dust, animal fur, mold, or cigarette smoke.
+For instance, various asthmatic people are triggered by pollen, dust, animal fur, mold, or cigarette smoke.

 Therefore, managing asthma implies that people susceptible to environmental triggers avoid them as much as they can.
-They are advised to restrict going outdoors if they are allergic to pollens.
+They are advised to restrict going outdoors if they are allergic to pollen.
 Some are advised to manage their condition by wearing a mask so that they can help ward off the pollutants triggering their asthma.

 Can Fiber Help Ward Off Asthma?

-Our bodily systems are all interconnected: what we eat fuels our cells and provide structure to our body.
+Our bodily systems are all interconnected: what we eat fuels our cells and provides structure to our body.
 Besides energy production, food breakdown, or the process of metabolism in our body also significantly affects our respiratory system.
 This connection was significant enough for the professionals to start investigating how the management of our daily diet can help relieve the symptoms of asthma.

 Discoveries show that there are certain food components in our diet that use up more oxygen and produce carbon dioxide as a byproduct.
 This condition is very harmful to people with asthma.
 According to a nurse practitioner at the American Lung Association, food rich in carbohydrates are claimed to aggravate asthma as they produce a large amount of carbon dioxide.